ombhd/Cleaner_42/README.md

 Options:

-`-p`: log file paths as they are cleaned by the script:
+`-p`, `--path`: print file paths as they are cleaned by the script:

 ```shell
 cclean -p